woudsma/p5js-es6-boilerplate/README.md

 > List the files in the current directory: `ls`
 > Quick tutorial: [25 Terminal Commands For Beginners](https://www.youtube.com/watch?v=oStNbXzv7mE)

-Next, clone this repository from GitHub to a local directory, go into the directory and install the project dependencies using the `npm` command-line tool.
+Next, clone this repository from GitHub to a local directory, go into the directory and install the project dependencies using the `npm` command-line tool:
-For example:

 ```shell
 # git clone <repository> <project-name>